 - Plugins – Go into plugins and install both of these – PageBuilder or Elementor.
 These plugins allow you to modify a theme however you like.
 With these plugins, you can modify a page or blog post however you like.
 Experiment with both if you’d like.
 I use both, with Elementor modifying my homepage and PageBuilder in other circumstances.
 If you don’t like the look of a page, you can modify it without needing to write any code.
 Just drag and drop however you like with these plugins.

-Here are more more blogging posts that I’ve put together on the topic to check out if you’re so inclined.
+Here is one other tutorial on WordPress as well to check out if you’re so inclined.
 Thanks for reading through this guide, hope it helps.
 All the best blogging!

 Share you comments or questions below!